Skip to main content

 History and Teaching Context

 Chapter 15 of the State of California’s 2016 History-Social Science Framework provides an overview for the context in which students in 10th-grade world history should study the genocide.
-Following are three excerpts from the Framework which provide an historical overview of the genocide and provide suggestions for how the genocide should be taught in the context of world history.
+Following are three excerpts from the Framework which provide a historical overview of the genocide and provide suggestions for how the genocide should be taught in the context of world history.

 Causes and Course of World War I